top of page

 7. Heart Health

-The seeds contain healthy fats like oleic acid, which support good cholesterol (HDL) and help lower bad cholesterol (LDL).
+The seeds contain healthy fats like oleic acid.
+These fats support good cholesterol (HDL) and help lower bad cholesterol (LDL).
 Their antioxidant properties also protect blood vessels from oxidative stress, improving overall cardiovascular function.

 8. Brain and Mood Support

-Moringa seeds are packed with vitamins B6 and C, which help produce serotonin and dopamine—neurotransmitters that regulate mood, focus, and emotional balance.
+Moringa seeds are packed with vitamins B6 and C. These vitamins help produce serotonin and dopamine—neurotransmitters that regulate mood, focus, and emotional balance.
 Their antioxidants also protect brain cells from damage, supporting memory and mental clarity.

 9. Anti-Inflammatory Power